ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.ts"></code-example>

-This makes the controller code look a lot more like Angular Classicalready.
+This makes the controller code look a lot more like Angular Classic already.
-You're all set to actually introduce Angular Classicinto the project.
+You're all set to actually introduce Angular Classic into the project.

 If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
 But you only have the `Phone` factory in this project, and that is a bit special since it is an `ngResource` factory.
 So you won't be doing anything to it in the preparation stage.
-You'll instead turn it directly into an Angular Classicservice.
+You'll instead turn it directly into an Angular Classic service.

 ### Installing Angular

-Having completed the preparation work, get going with the Angular Classicupgrade of PhoneCat.
+Having completed the preparation work, get going with the Angular Classic upgrade of PhoneCat.
 You'll do this incrementally with the help of [ngUpgrade][AioGuideUpgradeUpgradingWithNgupgrade] that comes with Angular.
 By the time you're done, you'll be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.